How do early repayment charges work and how can I avoid them?

 However, your mortgage normally automatically switches to an SVR once your initial deal ends – remortgaging is often about avoiding the SVR, which can be a lot more expensive.

-When you are on an SVR, the amount of interest you pay depends on the bank’s own rate, meaning the amount you pay each month can go up or down.
+When you are on an SVR, the amount of interest you pay depends on the bank’s rate, meaning the amount you pay each month can go up or down.

-Tracker mortgages work in a similar way, but move up and down in response to changes in the Bank of England’s base rate.
+Tracker mortgages work in a similar way but move up and down in response to changes in the Bank of England’s base rate.

 A mortgage broker can help you find the more attractive mortgage deals out there that have no (or low) ERCs.